Collins Nweke

-Collins Nweke (born 14 July 1965 in Igbuzo, Nigeria) is a Belgian politician of the Green Party.
-He was sworn in for a third term of office on 2 January 2019 as councillor for social affairs in the government of Mayor Bart Tommelein at the Ostend City Council in West Flanders province.
+Collins Nweke (born 14 July 1965 in Igbuzo, Nigeria) is the author of Economic Diplomacy of the Diaspora (2026) and International Trade Consultant affiliated with Belgium's CBL-ACP Chamber of Commerce.
+A former Belgian politician of the Green Party, he was sworn in for a third term of office on 2 January 2019 as councillor for social affairs in the government of Mayor Bart Tommelein at the Ostend City Council in West Flanders province.
 Collins Nweke is of Nigerian origin, and settled in Belgium in 1993.
 He is the first non-Belgian-born person to be elected to political office in West Flanders.
 He is particularly active in social welfare, economy, international development and ethnic minority issues.
 He stood as a candidate for the European Parliament in the 2014 elections.
-At the end of his third term in December 2024, Collins Nweke did not seek re-election to political office.
+At the end of his third term in December 2024, Collins Nweke did not seek re-election to political office, preferring instead to focus more actively on international trade consulting, research, writing, and media policy analysis.
+Since retiring from active party politics, Collins Nweke authored a book, Economic Diplomacy of the Diaspora.
+This is a pioneering book-length large volume ever authored in that genre.
+It was published in February 2026.

-Nweke has served as chief executive and chairman of Nigerians in Diaspora in Europe (NIDO Europe), and has been active in consultancy and advocacy in the field of socio-economic development for Nigeria and for Africa in general.
+Nweke has been chief executive and chairman of Nigerians in Diaspora (NIDO) in Europe, and has been active in consultancy and advocacy in the field of socio-economic development for Nigeria and for Africa in general and for a fairer Europe-Africa trade relations.
+Effective 23 February 2026, Collins Nweke became President of the International Association of Research Scholars and Administrators Corporation (IARSAC), US following appointment by the President-General, Prof. Akin Ogunsakin of its parent body, IARSA Consortium.

 Personal life

 Collins Nweke was born in Nigeria and migrated to Belgium in 1993.
 He has dual Nigerian-Belgian citizenship.

-Nweke has a good command of English, Dutch and some German.
-He lives with his wife, Tonia in Ostend, Belgium.
+Nweke is multilingual English-Dutch and lives with his wife, Tonia in Ostend, Belgium.
 They have two young adult sons, Tonna Jessy (Teejay) Nweke (born 11 March 1994) and Chidi Rae Nweke (born 15 October 1996).
 He is a frequent traveller to Nigeria, his country of origin, where virtually all members of the large Nweke family clan reside.
-His father, Obi (Eze) Adigwe Nweke, is a traditional ruler and member of Ndi Nze Traditional Ruling Council of his Igbuzo hometown.
-His mother, Loveth Nweke, died on 5 September 2014.
-In his speech accepting a Leadership Service Award in Hamburg, Germany on 7 September 2014, Nweke dedicated the Award to his mother.
+His late father, Obi (Eze) Adigwe Nweke (died 1/08/2025), was a traditional ruler and member of Ndi Nze Traditional Ruling Council of his Igbuzo hometown.
+His mother, Loveth Nweke, died 5/09/2014, a couple of days prior to his speech accepting a Leadership Service Award in Hamburg, Germany on 7 September 2014.
+He dedicated the Award to his mother.